1. Bookkeep Knowledge Base

 mapping-2

 Note: Each template can be toggled ON or OFF, which controls if data will be posted to your accounting platform or not each day.
+In the image above, the slider is GREEN indicating that it is set to ON.

 mapping-3